- Ivan Cuesta-Fernandez

-Prof. Dr. Thomas Molony
+Dr. Thomas Molony

-- Belda-Miquel, Sergio, Alejandra Boni, Ivan Cuesta-Fernandez, Jordi Peris.
+- Belda-Miquel, Sergio, Alejandra Boni, Ivan Cuesta-Fernandez, and Jordi Peris.
 2016.
 "Are rights-based approaches helping (re)politicise development NGOs?
 Exploring the Spanish case."
 International Development Planning Review 38(2): 135-57.

 - Cuesta-Fernandez, Ivan.
 2015.
 “Mammoth dams, lean neighbors: assessing the bid to turn Ethiopia into East Africa´s powerhouse.”
 In A New Scramble for Africa?
 The Rush for Energy Resources, ed.
 Soren Schölvin.
 Farnham and Burlington, VT: Ashgate, 93-110.

 - Peris-Blanes, Jordi, Sergio Belda-Miquel, and Ivan Cuesta-Fernandez.
 2013.
 "Educating development professionals for reflective and transformative agency: insights from a master degree in Spain."
 In Human Development and Capabilities: Re-Imagining the University of the 21st Century, eds.
 Melanie Walker and Alejandra Boni-Aristizábal.
-Abindgon: Routledge, 192-203.
+Abingdon: Routledge, 192-203.

-Bachelor's Degree in Industrial Engineering, Technical University of Valencia (2001)
+BEng Industrial Engineering, Technical University of Valencia (2001)